Nepal’s top judge suspended after impeachment motion filed

-KATHMANDU, Nepal (AP) — Nepal’s first female judge to head the Supreme Court has been suspended after an impeachment motion was signed by parliament members.
+KATHMANDU, Nepal (AP) — Nepal’s first female Supreme Court chief justice was suspended after an impeachment motion was filed in Parliament accusing her of bias and interfering with executive powers.

-Supreme Court spokesman Mahendra Nath Upadhaya said Monday that Sushila Karki was suspended automatically after the motion signed by nearly half the members in parliament was registered.
+Sushila Karki, who held one of the highest positions ever held by a woman in Nepal, was suspended automatically after the motion signed by nearly half the members in Parliament was registered, Supreme Court spokesman Mahendra Nath Upadhaya said Monday.

-As chief justice, Karki held one of the highest positions ever by a woman in Nepal.
+Deputy Prime Minister Bimalendra Nidhi resigned in protest of the impeachment motion, an absence likely to cause problems because crucial municipal and district elections are planned in two weeks.
+Nidhi was also the home minister tasked with arranging security for the polls.

-She was known for zero tolerance against corruption.
-The motion signed by members of Nepal’s two largest ruling parties accused Karki of interfering with executive powers and issuing biased decisions.
+Nidhi handed in his resignation because he disagrees with the motion filed against the chief justice that would bring further distance between the legislature and judiciary, his press adviser Ramjee Dahal said.

 Most Read Stories